nightbot/docs/commands/songs-request.md

 will request the SoundCloud track of that search if the owner has SoundCloud as the Search Provider.

-**Note**: Because of the full link request, `soundcloud.com` may need to be added as a Link Whitelist in the [Links Spam Protection](https://docs.nightbot.tv/spam-protection/links).
+**Note**: Because of the full link request, `soundcloud.com` may need to be added as a Link Whitelist in the [Links Spam Protection](https://docs.nightbot.tv/spam-protection/links) if enabled.